aws-samples/sample-s3-rollback-tool/README.md

 The tool requires an index of the bucket or prefix in scope.
 If none is available, the deployment will fail.

-* If the **ObjectListCSV** field has an entry, the tool will read it from the specified S3 location. if it cannot read or process this file, the deployment will fail.
+* If the **ObjectListCSV** field has an entry, the tool will read it from the specified S3 location.
+If it cannot read or process this file, the deployment will fail.
 * If the above is left blank, the tool will check the S3 Metadata configuration of the selected bucket.
-If an S3 Metadata inventory table is configured for the bucket, it will use this.
+If an S3 Metadata live inventory table is configured for the bucket, it will use this in conjunction with the journal table to calculate the latest inventory.
 * Otherwise, the tool will look at the S3 Inventory configuration of the selected bucket.
 It evaluates the available inventories, and will use the latest S3 Inventory report that is in [Parquet or Apache ORC](https://docs.aws.amazon.com/athena/latest/ug/columnar-storage.html) format and includes all versions as well as all [additional metadata](https://docs.aws.amazon.com/AmazonS3/latest/userguide/configure-inventory.html#configure-inventory-console).
 If a prefix has been specified in the CloudFormation deployment, the tool will prioritize inventories matching or containing the specified prefix.
 If no prefix is specified, there must be a valid S3 Inventory configuration containing all objects in the bucket, or the deployment will fail.

 ***`Note: S3 Metadata table support is coming soon.`***

 The CloudFormation template creates the following resources:

-* An S3 bucket to store Athena output (known as the solution bucket), and associated [AWS Glue database](https://docs.aws.amazon.com/glue/latest/dg/define-database.html) and [Athena tables](https://docs.aws.amazon.com/athena/latest/ug/creating-tables.html).
+* An S3 bucket to store Athena output (known as the solution bucket), associated [AWS Glue database](https://docs.aws.amazon.com/glue/latest/dg/define-database.html) and [Athena tables](https://docs.aws.amazon.com/athena/latest/ug/creating-tables.html), plus S3 Batch Operations manifests and reports.
-   - By default, new S3 buckets have Block Public Access enabled and encrypt new objects at rest with SSE-S3.
+   - By default, new S3 buckets have Block Public Access enabled and new objects are encrypted at rest with SSE-S3.
 * Lambda functions to create the above resources, determine which inventory to use, orchestrate Athena queries, create manifests in the correct formats, create S3 Batch Operations jobs, and clean up the solution bucket when the CloudFormation stack is deleted.
 * IAM roles for use by the tool.